ruthienachmany/omniauth-jawbone/README.md

 # OmniAuth Jawbone

+Updated 2013.09.19 to work with the officially released Jawbone API.

-This is the unofficial OmniAuth strategy for authenticating to Jawbone.
-To use it, you'll need to sign up for an OAuth2 Application ID and Secret once Jawbone releases their public API.
+This is an OmniAuth strategy for authenticating to Jawbone.
+To use it, you'll need to [sign up](https://jawbone.com/up/developer) for an OAuth2 Application ID and Secret.

 ## Basic Usage

     use OmniAuth::Builder do
+      provider :jawbone,
+        ENV['JAWBONE_CLIENT_ID'],
+        ENV['JAWBONE_CLIENT_SECRET'],
-      provider :jawbone, ENV['JAWBONE_CLIENT_ID'], ENV['JAWBONE_CLIENT_SECRET'], :scope => "basic_read mood_read"
+        :scope => "basic_read mood_read"
     end

 ## Original License